-A PNT that is south of but not on the Boyer River.
+This PNT area is south of, but not on the Boyer River, a tributary of the Peace River near Ft.
+Vermilion.
 Based on the topographic map of the area, this site appears to be mostly marshy.

 Map of the Area